Two at the Top

-Two at the Top is an album by saxophonist/flautist Frank Wess and flugelhornist Johnny Coles which was recorded and released on the Uptown label in 1983.
+Two at the Top is an album by saxophonist/flautist Frank Wess and flugelhornist Johnny Coles, recorded and released on the Uptown label in 1983.
 The original album was rereleased on CD in 2012 along with one additional number and five alternate takes and a bonus live disc recorded in 1988.

 Reception

 The AllMusic review by Ken Dryden said "Two at the Top is one of the label's finest releases, a session pairing Frank Wess and the unjustly neglected Johnny Coles, accompanied by a potent rhythm section Highly recommended".
 On All About Jazz Marc Myers called it "a powerfully superb jazz album".